-However, leaving an emergency fund in your bank accounts is a good idea.
-Most experts recommend having at least two months of living expenses in savings, and maybe more depending on your situation.
+However, leaving enough money for an emergency fund in your bank accounts is also a good idea.
+Most experts recommend having at least two months’ worth of living expenses in savings, and maybe more depending on your situation.

 If you’re not quite there yet, paying extra each month will help you pay less interest and reach your payoff date faster.

-If you’re in a position to make your last student loan payment this month or next, it’s a good idea to find your payoff amount.
+If you’re in a position to make your final student loan payment this month or next, it’s a good idea to determine your payoff amount.

 Once you know your payoff amount, you’ll know how much you need to send to your loan servicer to fully repay your student debts.
-When you’re ready, simply make a payment using your usual student loan payment method.
+When you’re ready, simply make a payment through your student loan account.

 When making your final student loan payment, send it before the date through which the payoff amount is valid.
 If you wait, additional fees could accrue and your payment might not cover the full amount owed.

 You could end up still owing on your student loan, but not paying it because mentally you’ve crossed it out as paid off.
-This could cause you to miss payments (because you don’t think you have any due), and possibly even delinquency or default.
+This could cause you to miss payments and possibly even lead to delinquency or default.

 Once your payment goes through, you should get a letter from your student loan servicer confirming that your loan has been paid off.
 Carefully review the letter to make sure it’s accurate and that you’ve fully settled the debt.
 If you don’t get this confirmation automatically, reach out to your student loan servicer and ask for it.

-By making your last student loan payment, you’re getting rid of a monthly expense and freeing up more cash flow.
-After you send in your final student loan payment, then comes the fun part: deciding how you’re going to use the new “extra” money in your budget each month.
+By making your final student loan payment, you’re getting rid of a monthly expense and freeing up more cash flow.
+After you send in your last student loan payment, then comes the fun part: deciding how you’re going to use the new “extra” money in your budget each month.